cacophony-wj/LeS/BODYSLIDE.md

 ### Changing It Up

-Sick of those dummy thicc boobs clapping with everything?
+Sick of those dummy thicc boobs clapping against everything?
 Tired of being ridiculed as the chairman of the itty-bitty-titty committee?
 If you get bored with the female body you have in your game just come back to this portion of the readme and follow all the instructions with a different preset.
 Nothing will be harmed, your save won't be affected, it's just everybody will fit the new body.
 It's the 90's, a man's got to have a little variety.

 ### Adjusting Physics

 A key part of fun with boobs is adjusting how they bounce.
-The modlist ships with a preset for medium boobs as per _3BBB HangEmHigh_.
-If you make a dramatic change in boob size (say by using _Cals Sticky Thicy Caco Edit)_ you want to change the physics to match.
+The modlist ships with an extremely bouncy preset for massive ones (such as _Cals Sticky Thicy_) which might look wrong if you choose something smaller.
+If you make a dramatic change in boob size you want to change the physics to match.
 Don't worry, nothing will break your game or your save unless you change something I explicitly tell you not to.

 1. Right click on _CBBE 3BBB_ and choose _Reinstall_
 2. Uncheck _Pre-built Body mesh_ and **DO NOT** choose any other options.
 They will break this list.
 Just click _Next_